haensl/bytes/README.md

 If you are interested in a different unit (e.g. kilobytes or megabytes), use the [-u](#optionUnit) option to specify the desired unit.

-If you want to include *hidden* files, i.e. dot-files, to the total, use the [-a](#optionAll) option.
+If you want to include *hidden* files, i.e. dot-files, in the total, use the [-a](#optionAll) option.

 #### Options

 ##### `-u | --unit <b | kb | mb | gb | tb>`<a name="optionUnit"></a>
-Use this option to specify the desired unit for the size output.
+Use this option to specify the desired unit for the disk space output.
 Supported units are:

 - `b` = bytes
 - `kb` = kilobytes (1024 bytes)